joinpursuit/AC_4_Web/units/react/lessons/react_router_1/react_router_1.md

 ## Lesson

 Today we will learn about client-side routing in React.
-Client-side routing works in a similar fashion to server-side routing (as we've seen in express), except that it works within the browser.
+Client-side routing works in a similar fashion to server-side routing (as we've seen in Express), except that it works within the browser.
 In React, client-side routing is most frequently implemented using a library called [React Router](https://reacttraining.com/react-router/).

 ### [Personal Website](https://codesandbox.io/s/1r165o97o7)